choushen/py-sdet-challenge-2/README.md

 AUTH_TOKEN=<your_token_here>
 ```

 3b.
+Open the **secrets_pt_2** folder.

 Drop the resources folder into the project directory.
 It should contain 3 files:

 - airport_data.json
 - api_endpoints.json